1993 Michael Jackson sexual abuse allegations: Investigation

 On August 18, the Los Angeles Police Department's Sexually Exploited Child Unit began a criminal investigation into Jackson.
 June Chandler-Schwartz initially told police that she did not believe Jackson had molested her son; however, her position wavered a few days later.
-On August 21, a search warrant was issued, allowing police to search Neverland Ranch.
-Police questioned 30 children who were friends of Jackson; all stated that he was not a child molester.
+On August 21, a search warrant was issued for Neverland Ranch.
+Investigators questioned a group of boys identified by the accuser —reportedly four boys, including the child actor Macaulay Culkin — all of whom denied any inappropriate behavior by Jackson and stated that no improper conduct had occurred.
 Gary Hearne, Jackson's chauffeur, testified in his deposition to driving Jackson to Jordan's house at night and collecting him in the morning for a period of about 30 days.

 On August 24, the day the allegations were made public, Jackson began the third leg of his Dangerous World Tour in Bangkok.
-That day, Anthony Pellicano, a private detective hired by Jackson, held a press conference accusing Chandler of trying to extort $20 million from Jackson.
+That day, Anthony Pellicano held a press conference accusing Chandler of trying to extort $20 million from Jackson.
 He did not mention that Jackson had made several counter-offers.
 The Jackson family also held a press conference, saying it was their "unequivocal belief" that Michael was a victim of extortion.
 On August 26, Jackson's promoters released an audiotape of him apologizing to his fans for cancelling his second show in two days.

 On August 31, the attorney Gloria Allred held a press conference stating she had been retained on behalf of the Chandlers, and implied a civil suit against Jackson would be made.
 On September 10, Allred said that she was off the case, without saying why.
 On September 13, the Chandlers hired Larry R. Feldman, the former president of the Los Angeles County Bar Association.

 On October 6, 1993, Jordan Chandler underwent a psychiatric interview with Dr. Richard Gardner in New York.
-Dr. Gardner had formulated parental alienation syndrome (PAS) in 1985, a disorder that arises primarily in the context of child-custody disputes.
-Jordan gave his account of what allegedly happened between him and Jackson in May 1993, during their trip to Monaco for the World Music Awards.
+Gardner had formulated parental alienation syndrome (PAS) in 1985, a disorder that arises primarily in the context of child-custody disputes.
+Jordan gave his account of what happened between him and Jackson in May 1993, during their trip to Monaco for the World Music Awards.
 On November 8, police searched the Jackson family home, Hayvenhurst.

 The Schwartzes gave the tape of Chandler's July conversation with Schwartz to the authorities, who leaked it to the press.
 The recorded conversation was a critical aspect of Jackson's defense against the allegations made against him.
 Jackson and his supporters argued that he was the victim of a jealous father whose only goal was to extort Jackson.
 The tape was publicly released by Pellicano, after edits had been made.